open-energy-transition/form-energy-storage/documentation/03-features.rst

 * Adjust emission to only include the sector scope (https://github.com/open-energy-transition/form-energy-storage/pull/29)

 * Add option for ``final_adjustment`` before solving the network.
-This script is used to limit the grid capacity for each country (https://github.com/open-energy-transition/form-energy-storage/pull/33)
+This script is used to limit the electricity grid interconnecting capacity for each country (https://github.com/open-energy-transition/form-energy-storage/pull/33)

 * Add a constraint to limit the use of Direct Air Capture (DAC) (https://github.com/open-energy-transition/form-energy-storage/pull/42)

-* Merge heat DSM implementation and configuration (https://github.com/open-energy-transition/form-energy-storage/pull/47)
+* Include heat DSM implementation and configuration (https://github.com/open-energy-transition/form-energy-storage/pull/47)

-* Add solid biomass and biogas sources for bioenergy power plants (https://github.com/open-energy-transition/form-energy-storage/pull/54)

 **Model Visualization Features**